Why does the school need to fundraise for this project?

 What will happen to the tennis courts?

-We will replace the tennis courts in front of Wingfield-Digby with two new courts added to those situated on the edge of the pitches, immediately to the south of the existing Art Department.
+We have replaced the tennis courts in front of Wingfield-Digby with two new courts added to those situated on the edge of the pitches, immediately to the south of the existing Art Department.
+The courts have been refurbished so the school does not lose courts at all, but has a fantastic tennis hub.